 - 1 cup Curry leaves tightly packed

 - 12 Red chilli

 - Take cleaned curry leaves, coriander and mint leaves.
-Keep 12 red chillies, 1 tbsp of urad dal, 1 tbsp tamarind, 1/2 tsp jaggery, 1/8 tsp asafoetida and salt ready.
+Keep 12 red chillies, 1 tablespoon of urad dal, 1 tablespoon tamarind, ½ teaspoon jaggery, ⅛ teaspoon asafoetida and salt ready.

-- Heat 2 tsp of oil in a kadai and add asafoetida, red chilli and urad dal to it.
+- Heat 2 teaspoon of oil in a kadai and add asafoetida, red chilli and urad dal to it.
 Roast until the dal turns golden.

 - Add curry leaves, coriander and mint leaves, tamarind and switch off the flame. sautee in the heat from kadai itself.

 - Remove the roasted items in a plate and set aside for cooling.

 - Add salt, jaggery and ¼ cup water and grind to a coarse thogayal.
 Wipe down the sides in between for even texture.
 Add one or two more tablespoon of water if needed in while grinding.

 - Transfer to a serving bowl.
 Can be used for 3-4 days when stored in refrigerator.

 - Remove from the kadai as soon as the curry leaves are sauteed.
 If you leave it in kadai itself, it might go brown in colour.

 - Use fresh curry leaves, otherwise will not get good results.

 - Solid asafoetida is best for thogayals.